adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Whilst Javascript isn't the *only* relevant technology (patience I will cover this off in a minute), the thing we developers struggle with is how to answer the following question:

-> &ldquo;How the fuck am I meant to write Javascript in a Progressive Enhancement way?&rdquo;
+> &ldquo;How the hell am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

 Before answering this question, I think it would be highly beneficial to take a moment and set the scene&hellip;